Basdeo Panday: Political hiatus and acquittal

-On January 24, 2010, Panday lost his bid to be elected Political Leader of the UNC once again.
+On 24 January 2010, Panday lost his bid to be elected Political Leader of the UNC once again.
 He suffered a defeat at the hands of new Political Leader Kamla Persad-Bissessar.
 He did not contest the post of chairman hence he no longer sits on the executive of the United National Congress.
 On 25 February 2010 President George Maxwell Richards revoked the appointment of Panday as Leader of the Opposition and replaced him with Persad-Bissessar after the majority of Opposition MPs indicated their support for her.
 Panday did not participate in the general elections held on 24 May 2010 and hence his term as a Member of Parliament ended.

 On 26 June 2012, Panday was finally acquitted of all charges.
 The magistrate stated that he had not been given due process.
 However, in September 2012, the Director of Public Prosecutions (DPP) was given leave to challenge the decision.
 On 7 October 2014, the DPP withdrew the application to review the decision.
 The presiding Justice stated that Panday would've "face hardships and prejudice" if prosecution continued, which it did not.
 Also in 2012, charges for the Piarco Airport scandal were dropped.

 Patriotic Front and return to politics

-On the 25 May 2019 (Panday's birthday), Panday's daughter Mickela, after leaving the UNC, formed a new political party called the Patriotic Front.
+On 25 May 2019 (Panday's birthday), his daughter Mickela, after leaving the UNC, formed a new political party called the Patriotic Front.
 Panday, being estranged from the UNC, became associated with the Patriotic Front and in 2020, a year after, on his birthday and first anniversary of the party, he said he would support his daughter's party in the 2020 Trinidad and Tobago general election and he even expressed interest in returning to politics given the situation of the country and said that he could no not sit by idly and watch the country continue on its current path.
 In June 2020 Mickela Panday announced that her father was the campaign manager of the Patriotic Front.
 The party however pulled out of the 2020 general elections, saying that they had no time to mobilize themselves.

-Impact on Trinidadian and Tobagonian culture and media
+Legacy

 Impact of election

 The election of the first Indo-Trinidadian prime minister was seen as the moment in which Indians "arrived" in Trinidad.
 Panday took the opportunity to correct perceived wrongs against the Indo-Trinidadian and Tobagonian community.

-Religion and Holidays
+Religion and holidays

-Shortly after beginning his first term as Prime Minister, Panday granted the Shouter Baptists a national holiday.
+Shortly after beginning his first term as prime minister, Panday granted the Shouter Baptists a national holiday.
 His political sponsorship contributed to the legitimization of the religion in the public's eye.
 He also decreed that Indian Arrival Day would forever be named as such, rather than simply "Arrival Day" after 1996.
 He was well known for his religious pluralism and often quoted from the scriptures of the different religions in Trinidad and Tobago.